shargr2/USGS-Earthquake-Visualization-Project/README.md

 2. **Import & Visualize the Data**

-I created a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.
+   * I created a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

-   * Data markers should reflect the magnitude of the earthquake in their size and color.
+   * Data markers reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes are appear larger and darker in color.

    * I included popups that provide additional information about the earthquake when a marker is clicked.